-Emergency Medicine Clerkship
+Emergency Medicine Component

 The Surgical Approach to the Patient (SAP) is a 12-week integrated clerkship block that is comprised of Surgery and Emergency Medicine rotations.
 As disciplines with a heavy emphasis on procedures and management of acute disease, Surgery and Emergency Medicine share didactic sessions and simulation-based training over the course of the rotation.
 An appreciation of the basic and clinical sciences, critical thinking and problem-solving in a fast-paced varied environment will be experienced by learners.
 Given the complexity of patients with acute and critical illness, a high degree of professionalism and emotional intelligence is an essential skill during these rotations.

 The Emergency Medicine component is a 3-week rotation focusing on the care of patients with undifferentiated chief complaints.
 Students rotate in the emergency departments at the Yale New Haven Hospital main campus and Saint Raphael's Hospital campus in integrated teams with residents, nurses, APPs and technicians.
 They are exposed to a wide array of patient acuity including critically ill patients.

 This rotation emphasizes clinical learning at the bedside in the emergency department while directly participating in patient care.
 In addition, our integrated simulation program allows students to take leadership roles in simulated cases focusing on a variety of medical and surgical pathology including myocardial ischemic disease, toxic ingestions, and acute surgical pathology.
 Weekly reasoning conferences are offered and focus on the metacognition underpinning clinical practice.
 Students also join residents for didactics including remote and in-person lectures, journal club, M&M conference, and areas of concentration.